View David Doyle's Obituary on lowellsun.com and share memories

 David was born on August 15, 1960, a son of the late John and Juliette (Chouinard) Doyle.
 He grew up in Dracut and graduated from the Greater Lowell Technical High School.
 For the past 30 years he was a millwright employed by Hollingsworth and Vose of West Groton.

-David enjoyed the outdoors and looked forward to hiking, biking, camping, and skiing when time permitted.
+David loved to cook and enjoyed the outdoors.
+He looked forward to hiking, biking, camping, and skiing when time permitted.
+He was extremely handy with machinery and carpentry and loved tools, having amassed a large quantity at home as well as at work.

-The greatest joy of David's life was his daughter Selena.
-He enjoyed attending all of her activities.
+The greatest joy of David's life was his daughter Selena.In addition to the outdoor activities they enjoyed together, he was supportive of her dance and other activities.
+They both looked forward to their Friday movie nights.
+They would cook dinner together or order out and then cruise the many Netflix movies.
+David was very proud of his daughter and it showed whenever he spoke about her.

-David is survived by his daughter Selena Doyle of Dracut, two brothers and sisters-in-law, John and Sue (Abdinoor) Doyle of Dracut, Michael and Kathleen (Early) Doyle of Lowell; nieces, Joelle Johnson, Amy Doyle, Shannon Smith, Christine Creegan; his former wife Raysa Ortega and her family, Adrian, Klaryssa, and Kaleemah.
+David is survived by his daughter Selena Doyle of Dracut, two brothers and sisters-in-law, John and Sue (Abdinoor) Doyle of Dracut, Michael and Kathy (Early) Doyle of Lowell; nieces, Joelle (Steve) Johnson, Amy Doyle, Shannon (Corey) Smith, Christine (Colin) Creegan; two great-nieces and two great-nephews; his former wife Raysa Ortega and her family, Adrian, Klaryssa, and Kaleemah.
+He will be missed by many cousins, co-workers, and friends.
 He was also the brother of the late James Doyle.

 Doyle